bellemscott/mentorship/README.md

 ### UI
 Users can explore their potential matches, flipping through their list on the explore (home) page.
 The cards on the explore page contain the profile picture as well as their general information Users can also view and edit their profile, including uploading and deleting their profile picture.

+### Chat
+Users can chat those who they have matched and accepted match with.
+Once a match is accepted and chat is created, a channel will exist on their “chat” page where they can chat other users that they have chatted before.

 ## Database Schema

 Users